sebastiangima/chessOnLine/README.md

-chatNodeJSSocketIO
+chessNodeJSSocketIO
 ==================

-Chat with nodejs and socket.io
+Chess rooms with nodejs and socket.io

-Simple chat with nodejs, soocket.io and bootstrap twitter.
+Simple app to play chess onlice, with nodejs, express and soocket.io.